 Other definitions in Atom are not used.

+ESPI endpoints shall use HTTP and/or HTTPS, IETF RFC 2616 and 2818, to expose ESPI resources using the following method conventions.

+POST to a List shall add the new object to the List

+PUT to an IdentifiedObject shall update it by replacement

+GET to a List shall return the most recently updated objects in it

+GET to an IdentifiedObject shall return its full representation

+DELETE to an IdentifiedObject shall delete the object

+ESPI endpoints may choose to allow read-only access or read-write, and can allow users to specify this setting upon authorization.

 URIs should be kept as short as possible, and must not exceed 255 bytes.

 Relative URIs may be used when resources are on the same host.
+Additional definition regarding URIs and HTTP/S shall follow the IETF specifications.

 A URI example is provided below.

-https://espi.data_provider.com/{third_party_id}/Batch/{#}
+https://espi.datacustodian.com/{third_party_id}/Batch/{#}

 Since all URIs are opaque references, and the current preferred reference can be obtained from an mRID, there is no mandated form.
 However, it may be useful to organize them hierarchically, in order to define URIs for the appropriate List containers (feeds), and to manage permissions.
 Typically, feeds (Lists) will have a named path segment, and entries (IdentifiedObjects) will have a numbered instance segment, represented by {#} above.
 Instance segments may use mRID, but may use name, since they only need to be unique within the scope of the containing URI.
 URIs should be as persistent as possible, but they may change. mRID, however, like atom:id, shall not change, even if the resource is moved or replicated.
-Clients accessing out-of-date URIs may be redirected, but if not, may need to request the current preferred resource location.
+Clients accessing out-of-date URIs may be redirected, but if they are not, may need to request the current preferred resource location.

 The following query parameters may be used to filter the resources returned by a feed.
 These use typical “?name=value[&…]” syntax.